lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/01-first-pipeline.md

 Vector thinks about observability data in terms of **pipelines**.
-Pipelines take in data using [sources], handle data using [transforms], and then send data off to [sinks].
+Pipelines involve three different types of **components**.
+[Sources] take in data, [transforms] handle that data (modify it, filter it, route it, and more), and [sinks] send that data off somewhere else, such as to a database like Clickhouse, a cloud storage system like AWS S3, a [Kafka] topic, a file in the filesystem, a service like Datadog, etc.

 Let's kick off the practical portion of this workshop by building our own very simple pipeline using the [`generator`][generator] source, the [`remap`][remap] transform and [Vector Remap